12 Days in Taiwan – Itinerary Retrospection

 Day 2 (Houli/Miaoli/Dahu)

 Houli Strawberry Farm (1 hr): Blog Post here.
 In our itinerary communications with our Taichung driver, we’d asked for strawberry picking in Dahu.
 As it turns out there are actually three major areas for fruit-picking at this time of the year: Dahu, Miaoli and Houli.
-We were brought to one such in Houli that’s basically unmarked on the map.
+We were brought to one such farm in Houli that’s basically unmarked on the map.
 A first look at the farm also wasn’t particularly confidence-assuring: the farm is fairly small, and supported by just a small shack at the corner of the farm that’s adjacent to the main road.
-But as the wife would say, what matters is how tasty is the plucked fruit – and in this regard, this particular farm’s strawberries not only met the wife’s already high standards of fruits, it exceeded even.
-She had a lot of queries from the FB group she’s on – Urban Farmers – after raving about the picked strawberries from this farm, that I had to do some work to fig out the exact location of this Farm and pass it along to her to help other interested persons also heading to Taiwan this period.
+But as the wife would say, what matters is how tasty the plucked fruit is — and in this regard, this particular farm’s strawberries not only met the wife’s already high standards for fruit, they exceeded them.
+She had a lot of queries from the FB group she’s on — Urban Farmers — after raving about the strawberries from this farm, that I had to do some work to figure out the exact location of the farm and pass it along to her to help other interested persons also heading to Taiwan this period.

 Shengxing Station (1 hr): Blog Post here.
 The first of the rather tacky and crowded places we checked out.
-The old rail station tracks are indeed interesting to look at, and there’s a uniqueness walking along along an old rail track – for all of five minutes that is, before you get bored.
+The old rail station tracks are indeed interesting to look at, and there’s a uniqueness walking along an old rail track — for all of five minutes, that is, before you get bored.
 There are also lots of people propping themselves in all manner of poses on the rail tracks for their Instagrams.
-Finally, there’s a train ride option into the tunnel, and many of the busloaded tourists were getting on it.
-We skipped it.

 Love Story Hall (NTD100, 2 hrs): Blog Post here.
-This place is practically next-door to Shengxing Station, but from what we saw, isn’t a stopover for mass tourism.
-The hall is dense with interesting visual old-time artifacts, props and objects – but there’s finally nothing here and the place can easily be skipped if you’re not coming here for lunch.
-And to be clear too, the lunch is just about average.
-The only reason why we stayed so long is because the place is very quiet, laid back, has a piano (!), and a decent staff photographer using a Canon DSLR with a 70-200mm f2.8 L lens haha.
-Great place to chill only if you have the time and are intent on having a meal.
-Admission ticket can be used as food vouchers too.
+This place is practically next door to Shengxing Station, but from what we saw, it isn’t a stopover for mass tourism.
+The hall is dense with interesting visual old-time artifacts, props and objects — but there’s finally nothing here and the place can easily be skipped if you’re not coming here for lunch.

 Overnight in Xitun District apartment (Taichung)